WSU-kduncan/cs2900-NovaThread/Projects/Project1/Project1.md

 4. Now it is time to start the VM and see how it works.
  - Insert img1
 ![image 1(immg/img1)
-Get my latest tutorials
-Email
-user@email.com
-Related tutorials
-How to clone a single branch from remote git repository How to revert a Git repository to a previous commit How to clone all branches from a remote git repository How to delete directory/folder from a Git repository How to undo the git add before a comm

 -Making The VM Fullscreen Compatible
 1. Select the Devices on the top of the VM window and select "Insert Guest Additions CD image".
 ![image 1(immg/img2)

 2. After the installation restart the VM.
 You should now be able to use the VM in full screen.

 PART 2